lenardjombo/GoPackages/README.md

-# CalcGo - Understanding Go Packages
+# Understanding Go Packages
+Learn and understand Go Packages with this one Repository
 ##  Overview
 CalcGo is a simple calculator project built in Go, demonstrating how to organize code using **Go packages**.
 Each function (addition, subtraction, multiplication, division, etc.) is placed in its **own independent file** within a structured package format.